AntoineLanselle/MediScreen/PatientApiService/README.md

 This application provides a RESTful API for managing patient-related operations.
 It allows retrieving, adding, updating, and deleting patient records.

+## Note

+To match the responses expected by the PatientAssessmentService tests, the patients' dates of birth have been modified as they have aged since the project was created.

 ## Running the Application

 To run the PatientApiService application, follow these steps: